 One recognizes the four Majorana strings pertaining to a single-mode fermionic system.
 In particular, one can foresee that selecting the symmetric or Weyl ordering ($s=0$) will allow to establish a connection with the fermionic Stabilizer Renyi Entropy, as defined in \cite{leone2022stabilizer, bera2502non}.
 The factors of $i$ sitting in front of the Grassmann monomials are simply here to ensure reality of the Wigner function.

 We now refer the reader to the Supplemental Material in which we provide the definition of the $L_p$ norm of a function of Grassmann variables.
-We this definition at hand, we are now equipped to define the $p$-fermionic magic.
-We expand as the $L_p$ norm of the fermionic Wigner function\footnote{The $p$-dependent prefactor in the definition will be justified soon.}:
+With this definition at hand, we are now equipped to define the $p$-fermionic magic as the $L_p$ norm of the fermionic Wigner function\footnote{The $p$-dependent prefactor in the definition will be justified soon.}:

 The star simply indicates that we are taking the $L_p$ norm of $W_\rho$ viewed as a function of its first argument.
 For the previous example of a single-mode the fermionic magic with Weyl ordering $s=0$ thus reads